Avoiding intersections of given size in finite affine spaces AG(n,2): Introduction

 Their main result showed that forced pairs $(k,t)$ are rare in the following sense.
 Consider the set $Sp(n;k,t)$ of all edge cardinalities $m$ such that $(n,m)\rightarrow (k,t)$.
 Its density is the ratio $\frac{|Sp(n;k,t)|}{\binom{n}{2}}$.
 They proved that the limit superior of this density is bounded from above by $2/3$ apart from a handful cases, and is $0$ for the majority of the pairs $(k,t)$ for fixed and large enough $k$.
 Erdős, Füredi, Rothschild and T. Sós conjectured that in fact it is bounded from above by $1/2$ apart from finitely many pairs $(k,t)$.
 This was confirmed recently by He, Ma and Zhao \cite{He}.
 Several related problems have been studied in the last couple of years \cite{Axen, Axen2, Zarb}.

-Our problem can be viewed as the $q$-analogue of this problem, when we investigate whether all subspaces of given dimension $k$ can avoid to have an intersection of size $t$ with an $m$-element set of the space $\AG(n,q)$, which corresponds to $\ff_q^n$.
+Our problem can be viewed as the $q$-analogue of this problem, in which we investigate whether all subspaces of given dimension $k$ can avoid to have an intersection of size $t$ with an $m$-element set of the space $\AG(n,q)$, which corresponds to $\ff_q^n$.

 Note that problems of similar flavour have gained significant interest in the past and are trending as well in recent years.
 The celebrated Sylvester-Gallai theorem showed that if a set of $m$ points in the Euclidean $2$-dimensional space is not collinear, then there will be a line which intersects the point set in exactly $2$ points. \\ Considering the case $q=3$, $k=1$ and $t=3$, we in turn get the famous cap set problem, which asks for the maximum number of points in $\AG(n,3)$ without creating a line, or in other words, without containing a $3$-term arithmetic progression.
 There has been a recent breakthrough due to Ellenberg and Gijswijt \cite{Ellen}, building upon the ideas of Croot, Lev and Pach \cite{CLP}, which showed that to avoid complete lines, $|S|/3^n$ has to be exponentially small.
-The arithmetic removal lemma implies a supersaturation result on the number of complete lines \cite{Fox2} from which bounds on the case $[1,3]$ translate to similar bounds for the case of complete $k$-flats, i.e., cases $[k,3^k]$.
+The arithmetic removal lemma implies a supersaturation result on the number of complete lines \cite{Fox2}, from which bounds on the case $[1,3]$ translate to similar bounds for the case of complete $k$-flats, i.e., cases $[k,3^k]$.
 This connection highlights the complexity of the problem.

 There has been significant interest in the case when we want to forbid each intersection of size larger than or equal to $t$ instead of avoiding only $t$-sets in $k$-flats.
-If there exists a set $S\subseteq AG(n,q)$ for which all $k$-dimensional affine subspaces contain at most $c$ points of $S$, then $S$ is called \textit{$(k,c)$-subspace evasive}.
+If there exists a set $S\subseteq \mathrm{AG}(n,q)$ for which all $k$-dimensional affine subspaces contain at most $c$ points of $S$, then $S$ is called \textit{$(k,c)$-subspace evasive}.
 The importance of such sets is highlighted by its connections to explicit constructions of bipartite Ramsey graphs by Pudlák and Rödl \cite{Rodl} and to list-decodable codes by Guruswami \cite{Guruswami}.

 By a standard application of the first moment method, Guruswami obtained random subsets of $\ff^n$ of large size which are $(k,c)$-subspace evasive.
 (Here and throughout the paper, $\ff$ denotes a finite field.) \begin{theorem}[Guruswami, \cite{Guruswami}] For any fixed pair $(k,c)$, there exists a $(k,c)$-evasive set in $\ff^n$ of size at least $C\cdot |\ff|^{n(1-\frac{2k}{c})}$, where $C>0$ is a constant independent of $n$. \end{theorem}